kaizen-ai/kaizenflow/docs/Documentation_about_guidelines.md

 <!--te-->

-# Guidelines for writing workflows
+# Guidelines for describing workflows

 - Make no assumptions on the user's knowledge
   - Nothing is obvious to somebody who doesn't know
-- How to know if the process worked
+- Add ways to verify if a described process worked
-  - Add sections explaining how to verify that the process completed successfully
+  - E.g., "do this and that, if this and that is correct should see this"
 - Have a trouble-shooting procedure
   - One approach is to always start from scratch